 In addition, class participation does not simply mean that you are physically present in class.
 You must have all class materials, contribute to discussions, actively listen to your peers, and take notes as necessary.
-Turn off cell phones and put them in your bags during the class period; you will lose all participation points for the day if I see your cell phone (this especially includes text messaging-I do see you!).
+Turn off cell phones and put them in your bags during the class period.
+No text messaging.
+Period.
 This behavior is both rude and unprofessional.
 Laptop computers and tablets are also forbidden during class time unless you have a documented need for a computer as a note-taking tool.